How to Train Your Dragon: The Hidden World: Plot

-Hiccup, Astrid, and her dragon Stormfly, searching for Toothless, find the Hidden World and see Toothless and the Light Fury leading the dragons as a happily mated couple.
-When the two humans are soon discovered, Toothless rescues them and returns them to the Berkians, with Hiccup realizing that his people would be intruders and unsafe in the Hidden World.
-Ruffnut returns, but unbeknownst to her, Grimmel had secretly followed her to New Berk.
-Grimmel appears and captures Toothless and the Light Fury, who had followed them to New Berk.
-Toothless' alpha status allows Grimmel to capture the rest of Berk's dragons by holding the Light Fury hostage.
+Hiccup, Astrid, and Stormfly search for Toothless and find the Hidden World, where Toothless has become the alpha of the dragons there with the Light Fury as his mate.
+When the resident dragons spot Hiccup and Astrid, they attack the duo, but Toothless saves them and returns to New Berk.
+Hiccup realizes that humans would be intruders and are unsafe in the Hidden World.
+Ruffnut returns but unknowingly leads Grimmel right to them.
+He captures Toothless and the Light Fury, who had followed Toothless back to the island.
+Grimmel uses Toothless's alpha status to capture Berk's dragons by threatening to kill the Light Fury if he does not comply.

-With Astrid's encouragement, Hiccup sets out with the dragon riders to stop Grimmel and his army.
-Gliding on wingsuits, they catch Grimmel's army off-guard, igniting a battle, and freeing the dragons.
-With help from Stormfly, Hiccup frees Toothless while Grimmel drugs the Light Fury into obeying him.
-Hiccup and Toothless give chase and defeat Grimmel's Deathgrippers, but Grimmel tranquilizes Toothless midair, causing the dragon to fall helplessly.
-Hiccup, realizing he cannot rescue Toothless alone, frees the Light Fury and implores her to save Toothless.
-Hiccup is fully prepared to sacrifice himself to save Toothless as both he and Grimmel plummet toward the sea, but the Light Fury returns in time to save Hiccup, while Grimmel falls into the ocean.

-Back on the island, Toothless and Hiccup fully realize that dragons will never be safe in the human world, at least for the time being.
-Hiccup bids an emotional farewell to Toothless as the Berkians tearfully set their dragons free to live in the Hidden World, the Light Fury leading the dragons away and Toothless following them.
-Sometime later, Hiccup and Astrid finally marry and become the chieftains of New Berk.
+With Astrid's support, Hiccup joins the dragon riders to thwart Grimmel and his army.
+They surprise Grimmel's forces while gliding on wingsuits, sparking a battle to rescue the dragons.
+Hiccup, aided by Stormfly, frees Toothless as Grimmel drugs the Light Fury and flies off with her.
+Hiccup and Toothless chase Grimmel, defeating his Deathgrippers with lightning, but Grimmel tranquilizes Toothless midair, making him fall.
+Realizing he needs help, Hiccup frees the Light Fury and urges her to save Toothless before falling with Grimmel towards the ocean.
+The Light Fury saves Toothless and returns to rescue Hiccup, who removes his prosthetic leg that Grimmel was holding onto before being carried away, leaving him to die from the impact.
+Back on the island, Toothless and Hiccup acknowledge that dragons are not safe in the human world and that humans are forbidden in the Hidden World.
+Hiccup shares a heartfelt goodbye with Toothless as the Berkians release their dragons to the Hidden World.
+Months later, Hiccup and Astrid marry and become New Berk's chieftains.

-About a decade later, thirty-year-old Toothless and the Light Fury have mated and given birth to three hybrid dragon fledglings.
+Nine years later, Toothless and the Light Fury have mated and hatched three hybrid dragon fledglings called Night Lights.
 Hiccup, Astrid, and their two children sail across the sea to visit them at the edge of the Hidden World.
 After introducing his son and daughter to his old friend, Hiccup and Astrid take their children flying on Toothless and Stormfly, accompanied by the Light Fury and their offspring.
-Hiccup vows that until humankind is ready to co-exist peacefully with one another, the dragons will stay hidden while the Berkians guard their secret as the centuries go by.
+Hiccup vows that, until humans and dragons are ready to co-exist peacefully, the dragons will stay hidden while the Berkians guard their secret.